prcptn-dsgn/prcptn-electron-base/README.md

 # prcptn-electron-base
-Simple electron boilerplate with prcptn standard ui
+Simple electron boilerplate with basic ui and tabs